+COURSE DELIVERABLES

-Group Negotiated Agreement (GNA): Students not participating in a group at the time of the deadline will receive a mark of zero.
-Group Activity and Report: Students not participating in a group at the time of the deadline will receive a mark of zero.
-COURSE DELIVERABLES I. Examinations (60%) i) In-person online Midterm #1 - Multiple Choice Exam via Avenue Quizzes (25%) There is one in-person multiple choice online examination in this course that accounts for 25% of your final grade.
-The exam will cover material from the textbook including 5 chapters, readings, lectures, and class discussion.
-The multiple-choice exam will NOT cover case content material yet can cover the concepts that were discussed and will NOT cover optional readings.
+I. Examinations (60%)

+i) In-person online Midterm - Multiple Choice Exam via Avenue Quizzes (25%)

+There is one in-person multiple choice online midterm examination in this course that accounts for 25% of your final grade.
+The exam will cover material from the textbook (5 chapters), readings, lectures, and class and tutorial discussion content.
 This is a closed-book exam.
-There are a variety of sample questions available for you to practice on which can be found on Avenue to support you.
+There are a variety of sample questions available for you to practice which can be found on Avenue to support you.
 It is your responsibility to ensure that you bring your fully charged laptop.
 You may bring a power cord that will only be used in an emergency as there are limited power outlets in the rooms.
-Do not plan on needing to plug in. ii) In-person Final exam - as Scheduled by the Office of the Registrar (35%) In-person Final exam on campus and as scheduled by the Office of the Registrar worth 35% of your final grade, the in-person Final Exam is non-cumulative and will cover seven chapters.
-Completed on campus as scheduled by the Office of the Registrar, it will consist of equally weighted multiple-choice questions based on course content (e.g., textbook chapters, class, and tutorial discussions).
-An Avenue sample quiz will support you as you study; however, the final exam is in-person (not online).
+Do not plan on needing to plug in.